nirmata/terraform-nirmata-aks-npm/README.md

 The terraform module deploys N4K, best practice policy set, and pod security policy set and registers the AKS cluster with NPM.

-Prerequisite:-
+Prerequisites:-

+	1. Existing AKS Cluster should be available.
-	1. Azure CLI should be configured with AKS Cluster Access.
+	2. Azure CLI should be configured with AKS Cluster Access.

 Note:- Currently this module is supported to:-